 \subsubsection{Nonlinear case II: the two-dimensional Cucker-Smale flocking model}

-This example, from \cite[{Section 2}]{csreference}, highlights the stability of the SSM under larger timestep $h$.
-The SSM is stable under larger timesteps $h$ by using the implicit step to control for the super-linear part.
-The explicit methods (the taming and the adaptive) fail to have acceptable results at this level of $h$.
+This example (see \cite[{Section 2}]{csreference}) highlights the stability of the split-step method.
+It is stable under larger timestep $h$ by using the implicit step for the superlinear part.
+The explicit methods (Taming and Adaptive) fail to have acceptable results at this level of $h$.